brainnetome/diffusionkit/source/download.rst

 Basically this software can run in any system, including 32/64-bit MS Windows/Linux OS, although currently we only tested and released the binary packages for Windows/Linux OS.
-The software is developed based on C/C++, and some platform independent packages, including ITK, VTK, and OpenCV, etc.
+The software is developed based on C/C++, and some platform independent packages, including VTK, and OpenCV, etc.
 However, for high-performance data processing and visualization, we recommend using 64-bit OS with multi-core CPU and standalone video card.